Coronavirus (Covid-19) – latest information

 All affected fitness classes on our online system and the Glasgow Club app have been cancelled.

 Similarly, contact sport for over 18s remains suspended, and so pitch bookings will only be available for under 18s.

 Please note that all Glasgow Club gyms which are currently open will remain open throughout this period and fitness classes are available from home by visiting glasgowclub.online/ or tapping the Glasgow Club Online button in our app.

-We’re working to further enhance other offers during this time and we’ll be in touch with customers soon.
+We’re working to further enhance other offers available during this time, such as additional online and outdoor classes, and we’ll be in touch with customers soon.

 Updated Thursday 24 September at 10am

 Statement regarding the continued reopening of some of Glasgow Life’s venues:

 - View our list of venues that are reopening to the public.